• Skip to primary navigation

 Cuisine: American

-Keyword: chicken and rice recipe, creamy chicken and rice soup recipe, healthy chicken and rice soup recipe, one pot chicken and rice
+Keyword: chicken and rice recipe, healthy chicken and rice, healthy chicken and rice recipe, one pot chicken and rice

 Prep Time: 10 minutes minutes